micah-e-cole/micah-e-cole.github.io/_projects/product-design.md

 ## Record Cabinet Design and Build

-This project combined traditional woodworking craftsmanship with modern design principles to produce a **mid-century-inspired record cabinet** — built from solid hardwood, engineered for strength, proportion, and functional beauty.
+This project combined traditional woodworking craftsmanship with modern design principles to produce a **mid-century-inspired record cabinet** — built from beautiful walnut, engineered for strength, proportion, and functional beauty.

 ---